 Lahaina home prices are not only among the most expensive in Hawaii, but Lahaina real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lahaina is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Lahaina is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lahaina is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Lahaina who work in sales jobs (16.96%), food service (16.48%), and office and administrative support (11.88%).
+There are especially a lot of people living in Lahaina who work in sales jobs (16.96%), food service (16.49%), and office and administrative support (11.88%).

 Lahaina is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The percentage of adults in Lahaina who are college-educated is close to the national average for all communities of 21.84%: 17.79% of the adults in Lahaina have a bachelor's degree or advanced degree.
+The education level of Lahaina citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.79% of adults 25 and older in Lahaina have a college degree.

 The per capita income in Lahaina in 2018 was $28,389, which is middle income relative to Hawaii and the nation.
 This equates to an annual income of $113,556 for a family of four.
 However, Lahaina contains both very wealthy and poor people as well.